RahulSingal/rahulsingal.github.io/_pages/index.markdown

 # Rahul Singal

-## Welcome to my website!
+## Porfolio Website

-Rahul Singal is based in Chicago and is passionate about technology, art, and life.
+Rahul Singal is passionate about technology, art, and life.
 This website showcase's his various pieces of work in a simple user experience sans modern web design constructs.

 You will find carefully crafted essays, free-flowing blog posts, and many other forms of creative endeavors.
 Thanks for visiting!